Trenz-Electronic/TE060X-GigaBee-Reference-Designs/README.markdown

 Hardware: Trenz Electronic TE0600 (GigaBee) XC6SLX100

-Development environment: Xilinx ISE XMP v13.1
+Development environment: Xilinx ISE XMP v13.2

 Software from Xilinx XAPP1026 "LightWeight IP (lwIP) Application Examples"

 www.xilinx.com/support/documentation/application_notes/xapp1026.pdf

 is fully compatible with this HW design, derived from SP601_AXI reference design (10/100 EthernetLite, 100 MHz Microblaze).

-Does not work!!!Problems with software (we suspect Ethernet PHY address is wrong)!!
+This project work only with Ethernet 10/100 connection during to axi_ethernetlite limitations.
+If you have Gigabit NIC, you should disable Gigabit ("Auto disable Gigabit" option in "Advansed" configuration) to make it work.